Winter Spring Summer or Fall

 Winter Spring Summer or Fall is a 2024 American romantic drama film directed by Tiffany Paulsen from a screenplay by Dan Schoffer.
 It is produced by Josh Shader of Wall Fly, Brad Krevoy of Motion Picture Corporation of America, and David M. Wulf.
-Starring Jenna Ortega and Percy Hynes White in leading roles, the story follows four segments in different seasons, showing two teenagers who fall in love over four days in a year.
+Starring Jenna Ortega and Percy Hynes White in leading roles, the story follows four segments in different seasons, showing two teenagers who unexpectedly fall in love over four days in a year, while figuring out their life's goals.

-Filming took place in late-2022 in Salt Lake City after about two years of development.
-Distributed by Paramount Global Content Distribution, the film had its world premiere at the Tribeca Festival on June 6, 2024, and was released digitally on April 25, 2025.
+After about two years of development, filming took place in late-2022 in Salt Lake City, while the lead cast balanced production with their other commitments.
+Distributed by Republic Pictures, the film had its world premiere at the Tribeca Festival on June 6, 2024, and was released digitally on April 25, 2025.
+While some critics praised the film's love story, others disliked it by calling that it does not reflect the reality.

 Plot

-One winter day, Barnes Hawthorne is smoking weed with his friend P.J. and sees Remi Aguilar across the street, who has just completed a Google Fellowship interview.
-Later, on his way to a concert in New York, Barnes sees Remi again at the train station as she prepares to tour Columbia University.
-They strike up a conversation on the train about future plans; Remi aspires to attend Harvard University and become a lawyer like her parents, while Barnes plans an aimless gap year.
-Remi suggests some other things he can do with his time, like volunteering with sea turtles or working for a music group, while Barnes shows her a Talking Heads playlist.
+One winter day, Barnes Hawthorne smokes marijuana with his friend P.J. and notices Remi Aguilar across the street.
+Later, while heading to a concert in New York, Barnes sees Remi again at the train station as she prepares to tour Columbia University.
+They strike up a conversation on the train about their future plans; Remi hopes to attend Harvard University and become a lawyer like her parents, while Barnes plans an aimless gap year.
+Remi suggests some other ways he can spend his time, such as volunteering with sea turtles or working for a music group, while Barnes shows her a Talking Heads playlist.
 When they reach their stop, Barnes asks Remi out on a date, but she is struck by a cyclist and needs stitches.
-At the hospital, Remi gently declines the date, explaining that he is not the kind of person she wants in her life at the moment, and they part ways.
+At the hospital, Remi gently declines the date, explaining that he is not someone she wants to let into her life at the moment, and they part ways.

-Months later, on the day of prom in spring, Remi's parents give her an unsolicited sex talk despite her resistance and hand her a few condoms just in case.
-Remi's date, Lucas, sees the condoms and assumes she intends to sleep with him, which she denies.
-Elsewhere, Barnes asks his mother if he can borrow the car to take his ex-girlfriend, Erica, to the prom.
-Remi unexpectedly reconnects with Barnes after both of their dates ditch them.
-Remembering Barnes' playlist, they dance to "Burning Down the House", but when a slow song comes on, Barnes suggests they leave for sushi.

-During the dinner, Barnes reveals he is fluent in Japanese, having grown up in Japan, where his mother worked as an Army medic.
-Afterward, he takes Remi to his house and, sensing her hesitation, reassures her that he does not expect anything physical.
-They smoke a joint Remi got from P.J. at the prom.
+Months later, in the spring, Remi attends her senior prom with a friend, while Barnes goes with his ex-girlfriend.
+They unexpectedly reconnect after both of their dates ditch them.
+Remembering Barnes' playlist, they dance to "Burning Down the House," but when a slow song comes on, Barnes suggests they leave for sushi.
+After dinner, Barnes takes Remi to his house and, sensing her hesitation, reassures her that he does not expect anything physical.
 Barnes admits he only went to prom because he wanted to see Remi again, and he is considering volunteering with sea turtles in Costa Rica, inspired by her suggestion.
-Remi reminds him she has to leave for Harvard in four months.
+Remi reminds him that she has to leave for Harvard in four months.
 Undeterred, the two kiss and decide to stay together for the summer.